Rust - The differences between the &str and String types

 JavaScript/TypeScript and other dynamic programming languages.

-can do almost all string operations that
+An element of type String can do almost all string operations that

 we find in other languages.

-s are always valid UTF-8 and can grow in size, meaning they are perfect
+Strings are always valid UTF-8 and can grow in size, meaning they are perfect

 if you need to manipulate dynamic strings.

-There are 3 main ways to create a String
+There are 3 main ways to create a String in Rust:

 let x = String::from("Hi there!");